moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 )
 ```

-The names of the `KeySize` and `NonceSize` constants are self-explanatory.
-The constant called `Overhead` represents the total number of bytes that the encryption scheme is going to use on top of the ciphertext.
+The names of the `KeySize` and `NonceSize` constants are rather self-explanatory.
+Note that the nonce size is equal to a constant called `NonceSizeX`, with an `X` at the end.
+The `X` at the end indicates that this is the size of a nonce in XChaCha20-Poly1305, which is 192 bits or 24 bytes, unlike regular ChaCha20-Poly1305, whose nonce is 96 bits long.
+The constant called `Overhead` corresponds to the size of the authentication tag, or the checksum that will be appended at the end of the authenticated ciphertext.

+Now, let us step back for a moment and think about the actual functionality that we want to implement.

 In the case of XChaCha20-Poly1305, just like for regular ChaCha20-Poly1305

 [^1]: As a [rule of thumb](http://browsercookielimits.iain.guru/), the maximum size of all cookies stored for a domain should not exceed around 4 kB (4096 bytes).
 [^2]: According to [RFC 6265](https://httpwg.org/specs/rfc6265.html#sane-set-cookie), all the characters permitted within a cookie are: `A`&ndash;`Z`, `a`&ndash;`z`, `0`&ndash;`9`, and the following: <code>!#$%&'()&#x2a;+-./:&lt;=&gt;?@[]^&#x5F;&#x60;{|}~</code>.
 Note that spaces, double quotes&nbsp;(`"`), and semicolons&nbsp;(`;`) are not permitted.